-The convenience metric concerns itself with the machines' ease of use as defined by the presence of specific features that reduce the workload and make the machine more versatile.
-The Amazon Basics did not fail to impress in this category as it is choke-full with nifty doodads including a control interface that is both simple to learn and responsive.
+The convenience metric concerns the machines' ease of use as defined by specific features that reduce the workload and make the device more versatile.
+The Amazon Basics did not fail to impress in this category as it is chock-full with nifty doodads, including a control interface that is both simple to learn and very responsive.

 We have found that an integrated bag holder and cutter are a great time saver as one is never looking for materials and tools, so we're glad the Amazon Basics sealer offers these features.
-It was also pleasing to see that this unit has an auxiliary pump for removing air from a variety of containers such as wine bottles.
-Additionally, this sealer is operated with push buttons as opposed to the overly sensitive (and annoying) touch interfaces used by some of the competition.
+It was also pleasing to see that this unit has an auxiliary pump for removing air from various containers such as wine bottles and zipper bags.
+Additionally, this sealer is operated with push buttons instead of the overly sensitive (and annoying) touch interfaces used by some of the competition.
 Finally, the dimensions and weight of this unit are reasonable and manageable.
 If there is one thing the Basics is missing, it's a removable drip tray that would help to streamline clean-up.

 It doesn't take an experimental physicist to show which sealers can pull air out of a vessel slowly and steadily enough to prevent constriction of the contents.
 For this test, we placed two slices of bread into a bag and began to remove the air by the usual means.
-However, as the negative pressure reached the point of compression we began to pulse the on/off button to allow the remaining air to work its way to the bag opening.
-The Basics performed well in this evaluation due to its immediate response when the on/off button is pressed and because it did not release the suction when cycled off.
+However, as the negative pressure reached the compression point, we began to pulse the on/off button to allow the remaining air to work its way to the bag opening.
+The Basics performed well in this evaluation due to its immediate response when the on/off button was pressed.
+It also did not release the suction when cycled off.
 As such, the bread in question was near-perfectly preserved both in form and quality.